Laqota/wiremod_expression2_E2PAC/README.md

 This is very similar to ConCMD but it just only fires PAC3 events, ONLY.

 You as a server owner is responsible to ensure people don't crash your server using PAC3.
 This cannot be used to crash the server itself.
 PAC3 is the one to blame.
+# How do I use it?
+Inside an Expression2 chip it is automatically registered as a function.

+firePAC3("EVENT STUFF HERE")

+Example:
+firePAC3("Play_Funny_Animation 1") --Toggles the animation on
+firePAC3("Play_Funny_Animation 0") --Toggles the animation off
+firePAC3("Play_Funny_Animation") --Plays it once

 # Installation
 Drag e2pac in the addons folder in Garry's Mod.